Gen-lang/Gen/README.md

 **WARNING!!
 THIS LANGUAGE IS IN DEVELOPMENT.
 ANYTHING CAN CHANGE AT ANY MOMENT.**

 Gen is supposed to be a general-purpose programming language.
 And almost everything (while to if) can be written in just one line.
-And it is pretty wordy, so it's also easy to learn.
+But it is pretty wordy, so it's also easy to learn.

 *Note:* I created this PyGen repo initially to see how this language would look and feel as soon as possible, so I will rewrite the Gen interpreter in C++, Java, or, Perl in another Github repo in the future.